pattmehta/EasyThumbs/README.md

 then create the required folder using the `mkdir -p` command.
 Please note that this step is not required at all (i.e. there are no issues) if `EasyThumbs` view is used in an actual app, and executed on the simulator or a real device.
-So, if the above issue persists in the preview mode, switch to the latter.
+So, if the above issue persists in the preview mode, please switch to the latter.